dkahle/rf-map/README.md

 Downloading the RF-MAP files
 ----------------------------

-There are two ways to download the RF-MAP files:
+There are three ways to download the RF-MAP files:

 1. From the Linux command line, type
     `git clone https://github.com/dkahle/rf-map.git`; the directory will